dmahugh/pyfind/README.md

 ## Installation

-Pyfind should work with any Python 3 version, and ituses the [Click](http://click.pocoo.org/5/) CLI library.
+Pyfind requires Python 3.6 or above, and it uses the [Click](http://click.pocoo.org/5/) CLI library.
 I like to install it as editable, so that I can make changes and have them show up immediately, so I follow these steps to install:

 * Clone this repo
 * Install prerequisites with ```pip install -r requirements.txt```